tensorflow/fairness-indicators/tensorboard_plugin/README.md

 pip install -i https://pypi-nightly.tensorflow.org/simple tensorboard-plugin-fairness-indicators
 ```

-This will install the nightly packages for the major dependencies of TFDV such
+This will install the nightly packages for the major dependencies of Tensorboard
-as TensorFlow Model Analysis (TFMA).
+Plugin such as TensorFlow Model Analysis (TFMA).

 ## Demo Colab